 Example 3 (Involving a large discrete event): A wedding party wishes to rent a large licensed hall for a reception.
-Approximately 2 waiters will be serving the guests, along with 3 cooks in a separate kitchen.
+Two waiters will be serving the guests, along with three cooks in a separate kitchen.
+Licensee will not be self-certifying.
 Under Method 1, the hall has a known fire code capacity of 540 persons, 25% of which is 135 persons.
 Under Method 2, when tables are arranged so that no customer at one table is less than six feet away from a customer at another table, it is determined that you can accommodate 300 persons.
 However, since all the guests are attending a discrete indoor event, only 25 persons may be part of the event, including the waitstaff (but not the cooks).
-Therefore, even though 135 persons could attend under Method 1 and 300 persons could attend under Method 2, the absolute limit of 25 person would apply, which in this case means 23 guests plus 2 waitstaff.
+Therefore, even though 135 persons could attend under Method 1 and 300 persons could attend under

+Method 2, the absolute limit of 25 person would apply, which in this case means 23 guests plus two waitstaff.